Resources for Students

 All members of the Swarthmore College campus community may propose an event for any semester in which they are on campus.
 In addition to a complete application, a faculty partner is required for all proposals.
 The Cooper Foundation will pay all costs related to the public portions of approved events, including artists/performance/speakers fees and advertising costs.

 The Dean's Office has a limited amount of funding which is used to support students who would like to attend a conference.
-Applications may be submitted: by email to Samantha Croce or in person in the Dean’s Office, Parrish East 140
+Applications may be submitted: by email to Felicite Gibson or in person in the Dean’s Office, Parrish East 140

 There is no guarantee that a conference funding request will be approved for funding.
 The Dean’s Office encourages you to choose carefully the conference you are hoping to attend.
 If approved, the office will fund only one conference per academic year for an individual student or group of students